 - Server Requirements – Should meet WordPress’s latest server requirements (PHP, MySQL, HTTPS support, and Nginx or Apache with mod_rewrite module).

 - Speed – Should faster.
 Loading time considered to be 1 second.
 If your WordPress site loads slowly then you should change the hosting.

 - Uptime – If your hosting uptime is below 99.95%, you should switch it.
-Uptime is the most important factor while choosing the best WordPress web hosting.
+Uptime is the most important factor when choosing the best WordPress web hosting.

-- Customer Support – Customer support is another important factor while choosing the best hosting providers.
-They should help you with any WordPress related questions, preferably through 24/7 live chat.
+- Customer Support – Customer support is another important factor when choosing the best hosting providers.
+They should help you with any WordPress-related questions, preferably through 24/7 live chat.

 1. Bluehost ($2.95/mo): Most Cost-effective WordPress hosting

-Bluehost is the top WordPress Hosting and web hosting companies.
+Bluehost is the top WordPress Hosting and web hosting company.
 They offer cheap and high-quality WordPress hosting plans to individuals, bloggers and small business owners all over the world.

 Bluehost doesn’t offer a monthly package.
 Their hosting plan lengths are between 12 and 36 months, so they do require a longer commitment.
 They are offering a strong money-back guarantee policy that I liked personally.

-With speed monitoring tool Pingdom it is found that the average up-time is 99.99% with only 24 outages and an average page loading speed is 390 ms for the last 12-months.
+With the speed monitoring tool Pingdom it is found that the average up-time is 99.99% with only 24 outages and an average page loading speed is 390 ms for the last 12 months.

 Key Features of Bluehost: